 The correct way to evaluate a Bayesian test is to check whether the credible interval for lift contains 0% (the true value).

 Other Methods and Alternatives to A/A Testing

 A few experts believe that A/A testing is inefficient as it consumes a lot of time that could otherwise be used in running actual A/B tests.
 However, there are others who say that it is essential to run a health check on your A/B testing tool.
-That said, A/A testing alone is not sufficient to establish whether one testing tool should be prefered over another.
-When making a critical business decision such as buying a new tool/software application for A/B testing, there are a number of other things that should be considered.
+That said, A/A testing alone is not sufficient to establish whether one testing tool should be preferred over another.
+When making a critical business decision, such as buying a new tool/software application for A/B testing, there are a number of other things that should be considered.

 Corte points out that though there is no replacement or alternative to A/A testing, there are other things that must be taken into account when a new tool is being implemented.
 These are listed as follows:

 - Will the testing platform integrate with my web analytics program so that I can further slice and dice the test data for additional insight?

 - Will the tool let me isolate specific audience segments that are important to my business and just test those audience segments?

 - Will the tool allow me to immediately allocate 100% of my traffic to a winning variation?
 This feature can be an important one for more complicated radical redesign tests where standardizing on the variation may take some time.
 If your testing tool allows immediate 100% allocation to the winning variation, you can reap the benefits of the improvement while the page is built permanently in your CMS.